singh23nikhil/IITH_Hackathon/README.md

 ## CONCLUSION:

-From the wavefor mwe can observe that the domino schmitt trigger is exhibiting the transient analysis similar to that of cmos schmitt trigger.
+From the waveform we can observe that the domino schmitt trigger is exhibiting the transient analysis similar to that of cmos schmitt trigger.
+Due to the inverter present at output we are getting a inverted waveform.
+Hence the schmitt trigger can be used is various applications for eg. ADC, Comparators etc.

 ## AUTHOR:
 Nikhil Singh, VIT Chennai